jaychsu/algorithm/tips/dynamic_programming.md

 to reduce the space complexity by one or more dimensions.

-note that, remember to init the value in rolling array to reuse it.
+note that, **remember to INIT the value in rolling array to reuse it**.

 there are two optimizations: